rubyfu/RubyFu/module_0x4__web_kungfu/extending_burpsuite.md

 1. Download a stable version of JRuby from [JRuby Downloads](http://jruby.org/download)
 2. Select the Binary tar for Linux (JRuby x.x.x Binary .tar.gz) or Executable for Windows.
-3. Unzip the tar/zip file
+3. Unzip the tar/zip file.
+4. Fine jruby.jar in `lib/` for Linux and `bin/` for Windows

 - http://human.versus.computer/buby/